stevencox/roger/README.md

 ## Airflow

-This is Roger in Airflow.
-This is a local run.
+This is a local run of Roger in Airflow.
 Next steps: Kubernetes.

 ![image](https://user-images.githubusercontent.com/306971/97792736-9acd2480-1bb8-11eb-8052-371a3188f3e4.png)